Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is voluntary severance?

-Unlike involuntary severance, such as layoffs or other kinds of employee termination, workers have the ability to accept or decline a voluntary severance agreement.
-A voluntary severance contract can be discussed, negotiated and agreed upon by the employer and employee.
+Unlike involuntary measures such as layoffs or other kinds of employee termination, voluntary severance puts the decision in the employee’s hands.
+Workers can accept or decline the offer, and in many cases, the terms of the severance contract can be discussed and negotiated between the employer and the employee.

 FYIDid you know